revaturelabs/interviewquestions/InterviewSpecificQuestions/Hibernate/Hibernate.md

 <blockquote>

 - Access strategies
-    As a JPA provider, Hibernate can introspect both the entity attributes (instance fields) or the accessors (instance properties).
+    As a JPA provider, hibernate can introspect both the entity attributes (instance fields) or the accessors (instance properties).
 By default, the placement of the @Id annotation gives the default access strategy.
 When placed on a field, Hibernate will assume field-based access.
 Place on the identifier getter, Hibernate will use property-based access.

 - Field-based access
 Example 1.
 Field-based access